 How to get FAIR Plan homeowners insurance

-If you do qualify, you’ll get assigned to an agent who will provide an application.
-You’ll need to give them some information about your home and some personal details.
+- If you do qualify, you will get assigned to an agent with whom you have to file an application, along with additional details about yourself and your property.
 Along with your application, you might also have to provide proof of denied coverage from one or more private providers.

-Once you submit the application, you’ll wait for approval.
-Once you’re approved, you’ll work with the agent to set your coverage limits, choose endorsements (if they’re offered) and get a price quote.
+- Once you submit the application, you will wait for approval.
+After you are approved, you will work with the agent to set your coverage limits, choose endorsements (if they are offered) and get a price quote.

 Keep in mind that some states require FAIR homeowners insurance customers to apply for private home insurance once per year.
-If approved, you’ll no longer be eligible for the FAIR Plan insurance.
+If approved, you will no longer be eligible for the FAIR Plan insurance.

 States that offer FAIR Plan insurance